abcdefgh000/notes/c++/concepts/class/const_member_function.md

 `const` member functions are functions that when called, they do not change the object calling them in any way.

-A const member function can be called by a const object or non-const objext. a non-const functions can only be called by non-const objects.
+A const member function can be called by a const object or a non-const objext.
+A non-const functions can only be called by a non-const object.

 Here is the syntax of const member function in C++ language:
 ```cpp